 - view: 5.
 The out of this world views of the hike, figuratively and literally, is the reason I’ve returned to Maui multiple times and can be considered the reason to visit Maui.

-- technical: 1.
+- technical: 1.5.
 The trail is well marked with signs at all the intersections.
+However, you will want to know where you are going because the there is no support in the crater.

 Other than beaches and hiking, of course diving is a big part of the Hawai’i.
 There are several major site around Maui including the lava tubes of the Lanai Cathedrals 1 and 2, 5 Graves/Caves, and the St. Anthony Wreck, but the one that lined up best with our schedule in term of flights and hiking Haleakala was Molokini Crater with Maui Dive Shop.